PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 Remains the geometry authority.
 No stabilizer or logical-support calculation is copied into the new program, instruction set, or renderer.
-A surface QEC protocol implementation receives the concrete `SurfacePatch` specifications associated with its operand logical values and validates them through `supports`.
+A surface QEC protocol implementation receives the concrete `SurfacePatch` specifications associated with its operand logical values and validates them through structured support assessment.

 ### `SurfaceInstrSet`